isb-cgc/readthedocs/docs/source/sections/gcp-info/RunningNextflowWithBam.rst

 Running Nextflow
 ================
-  You should have a **Nextflow-GCgather** directory with 1 file called **Nextflow-GCgather.nf** inside.
-We are going to change the address in this file to the one you created in the **Running Workflow with GCSFUSE** tutorial
+  You should have a **Nextflow-GCgather** directory with one file called **Nextflow-GCgather.nf** inside.
+We are going to change the address in this file to the one you created in the **Running Workflow with GCSFUSE** tutorial.

 ::